Edward2017/RPMD_428/README.md

 # RPMD_428
-the program is applied for molecular dynamics on the surface due to the difference between QCT and QD results
+the program is applied for molecular dynamics on the surface due to the difference between QCT and QD results.